senzing-garage/docker-init-container/README.md

 ### Docker user

 :thinking: **Optional:**  The docker container runs as "USER 1001".
-Use if a different userid is required.
+Use if a different userid (UID) is required.

 1. :pencil2: Identify user.
    User "0" is root.